Career Growth and Strategy Skills Development and Lifelong Learning

 No. A course seems faster but often leads to wasted time later.

 Small projects are smart because they mix learning with actually making something.
-Spending ten hours struggling to complete one tiny, working project teaches you more for good than forty hours of just watching videos.
+Spending ten hours struggling to complete one tiny, working project teaches you more than forty hours of just watching videos—because the struggle itself forces retention.

 Yes.
 Managers are tired of people who only know the theory but can't actually do the work.